owncloud/web/docs/theming/_index.md

 }
 ```

+All of the below parameters are required:
-- `name` specifies the publicly visible name for this oCIS instance
+- `name` specifies the publicly visible name
-- `slogan` specifies the publicly visible slogan for this oCIS instance
+- `slogan` specifies the publicly visible slogan
 - `logo` specifies the logo in e.g. the top bar within the web UI
-- `accessDeniedHelp` specifies the target URL for the access denied help link valid for this oCIS instance
+- `accessDeniedHelp` specifies the target URL for the access denied help link
-- `imprintUrl` specifies the target URL for the imprint link valid for this oCIS instance
+- `imprintUrl` specifies the target URL for the imprint link
-- `privacyUrl` specifies the target URL for the privacy link valid for this oCIS instance
+- `privacyUrl` specifies the target URL for the privacy link

 ### Web Theme